craigAU854/Group-2-phase-3-project/README.md

 ## DSA Execution ##
 The Real Estate CLI incorporates data structures such as lists, tuples, and dictionaries.
 Additionally, an algorithm from the Data Structures and Algorithms module is applied in an appropriate context within the CLI.

-## Contributing ##
-If you would like to contribute to the Real Estate CLI project, please follow the guidelines in CONTRIBUTING.md.
-We welcome your input and ideas!

 ## Owners ##
 ~ Guyo Halake
 ~ Craig Otieno